PirateEra/MVP/README.md

 To evaluate MVP on a subset of datasets (e.g. only DL19 and DL20) or on other datasets (e.g. the shuffled or reversed datasets)datasets, uncomment the `TEST_DATA` lines accordingly.
 To measure the FLOPs values for the datasets, add the flag `--measure_flops` in the bash file.
 Finally, to evaluate a differnt model, change `--model_path` to the desired model path.
 However, do note that you should also change `--n_special_tokens` accordingly when using a different view model (e.g. the models that are trained with a different number of view tokens, varying from 1 to 6 view tokens).

-### Reproduced plots
-To reproduce figures 4 and 6 from the original paper (FLOPs and view token ablation study), we provide the following notebook: `figure6_and_4_reproduced_plot.ipynb` under the `inference` directory.

 ### Train MVP
 ```